fox-it/cobaltstrike-beacon-data/README.md

 * Team Server metadata (ip address, port, TLS certificate)
 * Enriched with GeoIP + ASN data
 * Original Beacon configuration block (deobfuscated) available in the `config_block` field
+  * Can be parsed using [`dissect.cobaltstrike`](https://github.com/fox-it/dissect.cobaltstrike) or any other Beacon parser of choice.
 * All binary data fields are base64 encoded

 ## How to load the data?